 Opportunity-adjusted fantasy points (OFP) strip away player talent and efficiency and focus solely on opportunity.

-FORP -- fantasy points over replacement player -- is the difference between a player's actual fantasy point total (FF Pts) and his OFP (expected total).
+FORP -- fantasy points over replacement player -- is the difference between a player's actual fantasy point total (FF points) and his OFP (expected total).

 Rushing attempts: No change

-Rushing yardage: Rush attempts multiplied by a rusher's expected yardage based on in-box defenders
+Rushing yardage: Rush attempts multiplied by a rusher's expected yardage based on position, in-box defenders and rush direction

 Rushing touchdowns: Rushing OTD